 In the sweet village of Southport, down near the mouth of the Cape Fear River, the elegant and very gay-welcoming Robert Ruark Inn occupies a meticulously restored Victorian house.
-There are five warmly furnished rooms with beautiful antiques and such modern touches as flat-screen TVs and writing desks with high-speed Internet.
+There are five warmly furnished rooms with beautiful antiques and such modern touches like flat-screen TVs and writing desks with high-speed Internet.
 This is the perfect overnight for exploring the Cape Fear coastal region.

 LGBTQ+ options near the ocean include the Hidden Treasure Inn, in Kure Beach, a simple and cozy complex of four attractively furnished and reasonably priced efficiencies.
 There's a pool on-site, and the beach is just two blocks away; and the lesbian-owned Palm Air Cottages, a pet-friendly property consisting of condos and bungalows of varying sizes (some as large as three bedrooms).
 Deluxe units face the ocean and the pier in Kure Beach, while more economical options are a block or two inland.
 These fully furnished properties are great for families or groups planning an extended vacation along the Cape Fear coast.